 The oil collapse of 2014 is another example of the importance of scenario planning.
 A barrel of Brent Crude fell from a price of about $112 in mid-June 2014 to about $62 by year’s end, a drop of nearly 45 per cent in less than six months.
 Think about the value to those oil-related businesses all over the world, who may have had the forethought to run scenarios and maybe even simulations for their business models as oil prices dropped precipitously in that six-month period.
 Think about the organizations that didn’t and were negatively impacted.
 What was the cost to them to determine (on-the-fly) the impact to their revenue, their stock price, their operating and strategic goals?

 That brings us to today.
 Given the incredible advances that cloud-based technologies have provided us with, we have never been in a stronger position to leverage the enormous amounts of data we currently have access to.
 We are talking about internal/external and structured/unstructured data in the scope of brontobytes (1027th power).
 Not to mention eventually leveraging the 70% – 80% of data that is considered “dark”.
 (According to Gartner, dark data is the information assets organizations collect, process, and store during regular business activities, but generally fail to use for other purposes).

 By leveraging the technology that is currently available, by preparing and training our people to utilize these new technologies, by having the processes in place (both from a data and decision-making governance perspective), and by having a culture that embraces all of these components, organizations can run robust scenario planning platforms to maximize the opportunities and minimize the risks that our highly uncertain world continues to throw in our path.

-Join me on Thursday, October 29, 2020 at 1:15pm ET for a webinar where we’ll discuss in more depth what The New Normal for FP&A looks like and the lessons learned in this process.
+If you want get more insights by Brian Kalish, you can watch our on-demand webinar where we discuss in more depth what The New Normal for FP&A looks like and the lessons learned in this process.